Urinary Tract Infection (UTI): Cystitis

 - Diaphragms, spermicides, and condoms may increase the risk of UTIs.
 Talk to your physician about the best birth control choice for you.

-Recurrent UTIs can be treated if you take good care of yourself, pay close attention to your health, and follow basic rules of prevention.
+Recurrent UTIs can be treated if you take good care of yourself, take close attention to your health, and follow basic rules of prevention.